Information for students

 100 Broadway, the Graduate School of Health's home, is unique.
-Having all allied health disciplines physically housed within the same building reflects best practise within a healthcare research and teaching setting.
-Facilities include collaborative pod classrooms, a computer lab, purpose-built simulation spaces and a public-facing clinic.
+Having all allied health disciplines physically housed within the same building reflects best practices within a healthcare research and postgraduate teaching setting.
+Facilities include collaborative pod classrooms, a computer lab, purpose-built simulation spaces, and a public-facing clinic.
 Undergraduate psychology will use larger teaching spaces throughout the UTS city campus.